Jonathan-R-Anderson/-sh/README.md

 - `caller` to display the current call stack frame
 - `exit` to terminate the shell with an optional status code

-Running the interpreter with no command argument starts an interactive shell.
+Running `lfe-sh` with no command argument starts an interactive shell.
 You can customize the prompt text using the `PS1` environment variable and its color with `PS_COLOR` (e.g. `PS_COLOR=green`).
 The shell now provides interactive line editing with GNU Readline, so you can navigate command history with the Up and Down arrow keys.